Students find remarkable opportunities to express their theatrical talents—on stage, as well as behind the scenes—at Mercersburg Academy.

 Meet the Theatre Faculty

 Kelly Dowling joined the Mercersburg faculty in 2015.
-She is the assistant director of the Burgin Center of the Arts and the lead designer and production manager for all performance events in the building.
 She previously served as managing director and a company member of the Baltimore Shakespeare Factory; taught drama and technical theatre at Winters Mill High School in Westminster, MD, and The Madeira School in Langley, VA; and worked as technical director of the Smithsonian’s Discovery Theater in Washington, D.C.
 Kelly has served on the board of directors for the Charm City Fringe Fest, as an editor for The Shakespeare Standard website, and as a member of the Shakespeare Theatre Association.
 Kelly earned a bachelor’s degree in theater arts from Catawba College and also studied at the Marymount London School of Drama in England.
 Her husband, Walt, has worked as a lighting designer for numerous Stony Batter Players productions at Mercersburg.
 The Dowling family includes twin sons (Donovan ’21 and Dylan ’21), a daughter (Kaitlyn ’23), and a veritable zoo of rescue animals.

 Events and Technical Support Director

-Jessica Doubell has served as the technical director of the Burgin Center for the Arts since 2019.
-She grew up in nearby Chambersburg, PA, earned a bachelor’s of fine arts in theater with a concentration in stage management from Indiana University of Pennsylvania, and a completed a master’s degree in humanities from Wilson College.
+Jessica Doubell joined the Mercersburg faculty in 2019.
+She grew up in nearby Chambersburg, PA, earned a bachelor’s of fine arts in theater with a concentration in stage management from Indiana University of Pennsylvania, and completed a master’s degree in humanities from Wilson College.
 Jessica worked for a production company in Los Angeles and then as a lead entertainment technician for Carnival Cruise Lines.
 She serves on the board for the Chambersburg Community Theater and has been a part of the organization, on and off, since birth.
 Jessica and her husband, Johan, have two children, Claudia and Jonah.